 Only members of Dwight Hall-affiliated member groups and programs are allowed to use our vehicles for stated community engagement purposes.
 Additionally, in order to use Dwight Hall vehicles, drivers need to register with Dwight Hall.

 Becoming a Registered Driver

 - Request access to the Drivers Safety Awareness Training Course.
-To complete the request, students will need to upload a copy of their driver’s license.
+To complete the request, drivers will need to upload a copy of their driver’s license.
 Dwight Hall will accept any valid US or Canadian license.

 - Complete the Driver Safety Awareness Training Course.
-After completing the request, students will receive a link to the training course via email and should follow the instructions in the email to complete the course.
+After completing the request, drivers will receive a link to the training course via email and should follow the instructions in the email to complete the course.

 - Complete a vehicle request form.

 Requests are reviewed continuously during business hours (Monday – Friday, 9am – 4pm).
 Requests cannot be submitted more than 2 weeks in advance.
 After review, reservations will be confirmed via email.

 If a driver realizes that they will not need the vehicle as originally planned, they must let Dwight Hall know via email or telephone as early as possible so that the vehicle can be made available to other drivers.
 Not doing so may become a reason for suspension of driver privileges.